Patstrom/pascal_interpreter/README.md

 ```

 # TODO
-* Continue to part 12 of the blog
+* Continue to part 14 of the blog
+* Procedures are still unfinished

 # What I would have done differently
 * `Node` shouldn't have an enum to determine what type of node it is.
 Instead it should